sanjay07sharma/css-training/css-battle/Notes.md

 ### Tools for Gradient Creation
 - Online tools like **CSS Gradient Generator** can help you design gradients visually and generate the required CSS code.

+### Box-Shadow

+This CSS rule defines a box-shadow property for an element.
+Here's a breakdown of the values:

+0: This is the horizontal offset of the shadow.
+A value of 0 means the shadow is directly below the element, with no horizontal shift.
+4px: This is the vertical offset of the shadow.
+A value of 4px means the shadow is shifted 4 pixels down from the element.
+8px: This is the blur radius.
+A value of 8px means the shadow will be blurred by 8 pixels, creating a softer edge. rgba(0, 0, 0, 0.2): This defines the color of the shadow using the RGBA color model. rgba stands for red, green, blue, and alpha (opacity).
+In this case, the shadow is black (0, 0, 0) with 20% opacity (0.2).
+Overall, this box-shadow creates a subtle shadow effect below the element, giving it a slightly elevated appearance.